 Do you have a creative idea to make your lab or research activity more sustainable?
-Your lab could receive up to $4,000 for your innovative plan.
+Apply for the Green Labs Fund, and your lab could receive up to $4,000 for your innovative plan.

-The Green Labs Fund is available to researchers from UBC Okanagan and UBC Vancouver campuses.
+The Green Labs Fund is available to applicants from both UBC Okanagan and UBC Vancouver campuses.
 All UBC staff, faculty and students are eligible to apply.

 To be eligible, proposals should:

 - Strengthen sustainability at UBC through reduction of environmental impacts of research activities

 - Benefit the UBC scientific community

 - Be within the range of $250 to $4000

 - Have an immediate or short-term benefit and practical applicability